EYFS areas of Learning & Development

 Understanding the World is one of the specific areas of learning and development.
 Here are some ideas for planning an activity which supports children’s learning and development in UW...

-Theme - penguins
+Activity idea - penguins

 Understanding the world - Explore warm and cold by using some ice cubes in warm water in the messy tray.
 When they are melted slightly, they can be used for building as they stick together better… intended learning - to find out about the world about us through hands on experimentation;